tenjin/tenjin-ios-sdk/README.md

 Tenjin purchase event integration instructions:
 --------
 There are two ways to handle revenue events.
-By passing Tenjin a `transaction` object or manually passing Tenjin a `productName`, the currency `locale`, `quantity`, and unit `price`.
+By passing Tenjin a `transaction` object or manually passing Tenjin a `productName`, the `currencyCode`, `quantity`, and unit `price`.

 ######Passing a `transaction` object:
 After a purchase has been verified and `SKPaymentTransactionStatePurchased` you can pass Tenjin the transaction which was purchased: